 Martha is one of the cofounders of the Down Syndrome Connection and the proud mother of four boys, the youngest one born with Down syndrome.
 She continues to facilitate the Grandparent Group and loves to be involved in the DSCBA by serving as a board member.
 She has a passion for golf and life in general.

 My wife Alicia and I along with our 5 kids moved to the Bay Area from NY State in 2013.
-After many years working for software companies in CA it was time to move closer and travel less.
+After many years working for software companies in CA, it was time to move closer and travel less.
 We were lucky to quickly find the Down Syndrome Connection and establish a community of families with children with Down Syndrome.
-One of our boys, Simon now 10 years old, loves the friends he has found through the connection and looks forward to the step up walk fundraiser each year.
-After observing first hand the impact the connection can have both with individual families, schools, and the medical community I joined the board to help directly in 2017.
-I started my career in the tech industry in 1996 and currently work as an engineering executive at Twitter.
+One of our boys, Simon, now 9 years old, loves the friends he has found through the connection and looks forward to the step-up walk fundraiser each year.
+After observing firsthand the impact the connection can have both with individual families, schools, and the medical community I joined the board to help directly in 2017.
+I started my career in the tech industry in 1996 and currently work as an engineering executive at Facebook.

 Jonas (Kriks) Kriksciunus

 My wife and I have enjoyed the Bay Area for over ten years.
 We were introduced to the DSCBA in 2010 and were impressed with the leadership team.
 Our family has grown with the Connection and during this time we’ve had the privilege to meet and work with some of the best educators, service providers, and advocates.
 I have worked in Information Technology for the last 20 years and lead an IS team in San Francisco.
 I completed my degrees in Communications and Accounting in Northern California.
 As our family grows older, I hope to give back some of the guidance we were fortunate to get.
 I'm proud to be part of an organization focused on awareness and achieving the goals of academic and social success.